 Red Belgrade Communist Tour

-Join us on this walking tour and learn about the most controversial era of Serbia, which stretches from World War II to the present.
-We'll share conspiracy theories and urban legends as we stroll through the streets of Belgrade and see how...
+Join us on this walking tour to explore the controversial era of Serbia from World War II to the present, discussing conspiracy theories and urban legends as we walk through Belgrade, observing the rise and fall of Communist Yugoslavia.

 - 4 hours